 The Rhode Island Hazardous Substance Community Right-to-Know Act allows any state resident to formally request information in writing on hazardous substances used by an employer.

 • Administration and enforcement.
-The DLT administers and enforces the community right-to-know program in cooperation with the ...
+The Rhode Island Department of Labor and Training (DLT) administers and enforces the community right-to-know program in cooperation with the Rhode Island ...